zapotah/factorio-autoupdater/README.md

 https://github.com/Bisa/factorio-init

 ## Usage
-Add to cron something like this (this checks for updates every two hours):
+Put auto-update.sh into /opt/factorio-init and add to cron something like this (this checks for updates every two hours):
 ```bash
 0 */2 * * * /opt/factorio-init/auto-update.sh
 ```